the-only-felix-mueller/chu-ko-nu-rl/plan.md

 ## Roadmap

-- Experiment on the side: Promise that is resolved when *either* a key is pressed or a timer has run out
-- Pause-Button: When the player presses "p", enemies shouldn't move, even if it's their turn.
-- Aiming and shooting (Enemies die immediately.)
+- Movement of the player into walls is ignored
 - Examine mode -- Press 'x', move a cursor around the map with arrow keys and print what kind of entity and tile is pointed at.
 This probably needs a finite state machine system.
-- Movement of the player into walls is ignored
 - Place enemies randomly on floor tiles
 - Enemies follow/charge the player
 - Healthpoints for enemies and player